jodurpar/DSDeviceDetection/README.md

 ### In a Docker container.

 - There are a docker and a docker-compose files in the dist folder.
-Run docker build or docker-compose build to make a docker image.
+Run docker build to make a docker image.

 #### Get docker image
  - There are a running docker image in hub.docker.com